- 1 teaspoon instant coffee granules

 - 2 teaspoon boiling water

-- 60 gram dark eating chocolate, chopped roughly
+- 100 gram dark (semi-sweet) chocolate, chopped coarsely

 The Latest from Australian Women's Weekly Food